-I understand my continuation in this program is contingent on meeting these standards and failure to do so may result in my suspension or dismissal from the program.

-Acknowledgement of Academic Discipline Policy

-I certify that I have read and understand the Academic Discipline Policy for the SRU Athletic Training Graduate Program.

-Acknowledgement of Communicable Disease Policy

-I certify that I have read and understand the Communicable Disease Policy for the SRU Athletic Training Graduate Program.

-Acknowledgement of Bloodborne Pathogens Policy

-I certify that I have read and understand the Bloodborne Pathogens Policy for the SRU Athletic Training Graduate Program.

-Acknowledgement of Confidentiality Policy

-I certify that I have read and understand the Confidentiality Policy for the SRU Athletic Training Graduate Program.

-Acknowledgement of Fraternization Policy

-I certify that I have read and understand the Fraternization Policy for the SRU Athletic Training Graduate Program.

-Acknowledgement of Behavioral Discipline Policy

-I certify that I have read and understand the Behavioral Discipline Policy for the SRU Athletic Training Graduate Program.

-Acknowledgement of Clinical Expectations Policy

-I certify that I have read and understand the Clinical Expectations Policy for the SRU Athletic Training Graduate Program.
+I understand my continuation in this program is contingent on meeting these standards and failure to do so may re my suspension or dismissal from the program. sult in Admonded compate of Academic Discipline Delice Initials Acknowledgement of Academic Discipline Policy I certify that I have read and understand the Academic Discipline Policy for the SRU Athletic Training Graduate Prog ıram.
+Initials Acknowledgement of Communicable Disease Policy I certify that I have read and understand the Communicable Disease Policy for the SRU Athletic Training Graduate Program.
+Initials Acknowledgement of Bloodborne Pathogens Policy I certify that I have read and understand the Bloodborne Pathogens Policy for the SRU Athletic Training Graduate Program.
+Initials Acknowledgement of Confidentiality Policy I certify that I have read and understand the Confidentiality Policy for the SRU Athletic Training Graduate Program.
+Initials Acknowledgement of Fraternization Policy I certify that I have read and understand the Fraternization Policy for the SRU Athletic Training Graduate Program.
+Initials Acknowledgement of Behavioral Discipline Policy I certify that I have read and understand the Behavioral Discipline Policy for the SRU Athletic Training Graduate Pro gram.
+Initials Acknowledgement of Clinical Expectations Policy I certify that I have read and understand the Clinical Expectations Policy for the SRU Athletic Training Graduate Pro gram.
+Initials